Apply for Financial Aid

 Free Application for Federal Student Aid (FAFSA)

-- Apply Early: The FAFSA opens up each year on October 1st for applications for the next school year.
+• Apply Early: Generally, the FAFSA opens up each year on October 1st for applications for the next school year.
+You must complete the FAFSA once each year.
+Tips for filling out the FAFSA.

-- FSA ID and password: New FAFSA applicants should create a FSA ID username and password.
+• New FAFSA applicants should create a FSA ID username and password.
 The FSA ID and password allows you to sign into your FAFSA application electronically.
 Please note that this FSA ID is different from your ctcLink ID.
-Make note of your FSA ID and password for personal reference.
-Shoreline does not have access to your chosen FSA ID and password.
 To retrieve your FSA ID and password, please visit the student aid webpage.

 Washington Application for State Financial Aid (WASFA)

-State Financial Aid - Washington State offers financial aid programs to students who are not eligible for federal financial aid due to their immigration status.
+Washington State offers financial aid programs to students who are not eligible for federal financial aid due to their immigration status, federal loan default or other reason they are unable to complete the FAFSA.

 Learn how to check your financial aid status in ctcLink

-If additional documents are required to complete your financial aid file, the Financial Aid Office will notify you through your preferred email account designated in ctcLink and post the requirements within your ctcLink account.
-Check out the Additional Financial Aid Forms page to access copies of these additional documents.
+If additional documents are required to complete your financial aid file, the Financial Aid Office notifies you through your preferred email account designated in ctcLink and posts the requirements within your ctcLink account.
+Check out the Financial Aid Forms page to access copies of these additional documents.

 The Financial Aid Office sends all communication through your preferred email address designated within ctcLink.
 Be sure to check your email often for updates about your financial aid.